EmaroLab/armor_rds_tutorial/README.md

 + What happens if I add to the ontology an object with some seeds?
 It will automatically be classified as a `Fruit`, even if that was not explicitly stated.
 This is the result of the ***instance checking*** perfomed by the reasoner.

 + What if we do the same, but we explicitly states that the object we add is not a fruit (i.e., it is *disjoint* from the class `Fruit`)?
-Then this event throws the ontology in an *inconsistent* state, since we define in the ontology that only `Fruit` can be seeds.
+Then this event throws the ontology in an *inconsistent* state, since we define in the ontology that only `Fruit` must have seeds.
 This is called ***consistence checking***.

 Both these checks are performed by the OWL **reasoner**: a little piece of software that is programmed to interface with an OWL ontology and infers new knowledge.
 There are [several reasoners](http://owl.cs.manchester.ac.uk/tools/list-of-reasoners/) available.
 But here we are going to use only [Pellet](https://github.com/stardog-union/pellet), which supports also the [Semantic Web Rule Language (SWRL)](https://www.w3.org/Submission/SWRL/).